habuka036/wakame-vdc-wiki/en/install-guide.md

 * Lucid5d

   This is just a simple image containing Ubuntu 10.04 (Lucid Lynx).
-It's not really meant to do anything more than start a few instances and play around with Wakame-vdc
+It's not really meant to do anything more than allow users to start a few instances and play around with Wakame-vdc

 Enable these two images with the following commands.